nordstream3/FOC/production/README.md

 <img src="https://github.com/nordstream3/FOC/assets/129880401/35347a95-2e42-433b-b364-f8e1caa4d5fa" width="200" style="float:left;">
 </div>

-The FREEDRIVE is now assembled, and you can proceed to the normal procedure of "motor detection" in the VESC Tool.
+The board is now assembled, and you can proceed to the normal procedure of "motor detection" in the VESC Tool.

 If you want to 3D print an enclosure for your drive, you can find the .obj-files in the /production folder.